Introduction to US Law and Introduction to US Legal Practice

-Please complete the reading assignment that will be noted in the syllabus before the first Introduction to US Law class meeting; this assigned reading will be posted in advance on NYU Classes (a web-based system that enables NYU faculty to provide access to course content and communicate with class members).
+Please complete the reading assignment noted in the syllabus before the first Introduction to US Law class meeting.
 The textbook for the class is A Lawyer Writes: A Practical Guide to Legal Analysis (3rd ed.).
 It is available as an e-book, as well as on Kindle and in paperback.
 You will need a copy of the U.S. Constitution.

 During the second week of Introduction to US Law, the faculty devotes several days to exploring an evolving line of judicial opinions (cases).
 They recommend that you read the line of cases before the beginning of the course.
-The topic of the cases differs between sections and will be posted here when sections are determined
+The topic of the cases differs between sections.

 Recommended Reading to Prepare for the Academic Year

 - Law 101: Everything You Need to Know about American Law, by Jay M. Feinman, Fifth Edition, Oxford University Press.
 The faculty strongly encourage students to read this book before taking Introduction to US Law.